ali2066k/BifDet2024/README.md

 ## Run the pipeline

+## Loading BifDet Data into 3D Slicer

+Prerequisites:

+3D Slicer: Make sure you have 3D Slicer installed.
+You can download it from https://download.slicer.org/.
+BifDet & ATM22 Datasets: Ensure you have downloaded and prepared both the BifDet and ATM22 datasets as described in the "Preparing the Dataset" section of your repository.
+Steps:

+Load CT Scan (imagesTr):

+In 3D Slicer, go to "File" -> "Add Data."
+Navigate to the imagesTr folder of the desired BifDet case (e.g., BifDet_Dataset/BifDet_001/imagesTr).
+Select the .nii.gz file containing the CT scan data.
+Click "Add."

+Load Airway Segmentation Ground Truth (labelsTr):

+Repeat the same steps as above, but select the .nii.gz file from the labelsTr folder of the same case and choose "Segmentation" as the description when loading the file.
+This will load the ground truth segmentation.

+Load 3D Rendering (render):

+Go to "File" -> "Add Data."
+Navigate to the render folder and select the 3D model .vtk file.
+Click "Add."

+Load Bounding Boxes (boxes):
+Same procedure and load the json files from "boxes" directory

 ## Acknowledgments
 This research was funded by the Doctoral School of IP Paris and Hi!Paris, and utilized HPC resources from GENCI-IDRIS (Grant 2023-AD011013999).
 We acknowledge the support of the National Institutes of Health (NIH) under grant R01-HL155816 and the ATM22 organizers for their invaluable efforts.